6.1 Boards of Examiners

 (ii) The judgement of whether to award the higher classification or whether the student should remain with the existing classification requires to be made by the Awards Board.
 The board can exercise discretion and decide to award a higher classification where this would fairly reflect the student’s overall performance profile.

-(iii) Extenuating Circumstances are taken into account by Boards of Examiners when awarding module marks and are therefore not considered as criteria for determining discussable cases at the Awards Board, except in exceptional circumstances, such as a student in their final year of studies making the University aware of circumstances that impacted them in their final semester and after the last Module Board sat.
+(iii) Extenuating Circumstances are taken into account by Boards of Examiners when awarding module marks and are therefore not considered as criteria for determining discussable cases at the Awards Board, except where competently requested to do so by the Extenuating Circumstances Sub-Board or in exceptional circumstances, such as a student in their final year of studies making the University aware of circumstances that impacted them in their final semester and after the last Module Board sat.

 (iv) All decisions made relating to Discussable Cases, and the factors considered, must be clearly documented in the minutes of the meeting and reported to Academic Registry along with the award recommendations.

-(vi) At postgraduate level the awards are defined by the University’s regulations for taught postgraduate programmes (sections 80-104.)
+(vi) At postgraduate level the awards are defined by the University’s regulations for taught postgraduate programmes.
 In borderline cases for the award of distinction or merit, discussion will be based on the relevant criteria set out below:

 Decisions to award a higher classification may be based on one or more of the criteria.
 The list does not imply any ranking of importance or order in which the criteria should be applied.